 Liberal Arts & Interdisciplinary Studies Faculty

 M.A.
 University of Southern California

-Tulasi Srinivas is a specialist on globalization, culture and religion.
-Her work brings together key contemporary concerns of the global political economy, morality, and ethical life.
+Tulasi Srinivas is a cultural and economic anthropologist.
+Her expertise is in the areas of globalization and the anthropology of the urban and religious life.
+Her research brings together key contemporary concerns of the global political economy, morality, and ethical life.

-Srinivas is currently an advisor to the World Economic Forum, Geneva, on the Global Agenda Council on matters related to religion, faith and civil society.
+Prof. Srinivas is an advisor to the World Economic Forum, Geneva, on the Global Agenda Council and editor of the Palgrave-Macmillan book series The Contemporary Anthropology of Religion.